saagie/updatarium/CONTRIBUTING.md

 abstract fun execute()
 ```

-in your `execute` function you can implement your own logical.
+in your `execute` function you can implement your own logic.
 You can see existing `engine-XXX` to see some examples.

 ## Persist Engine creation

-The persist engine creation is like action creation:quite simple too.
+The persist engine creation is like action creation: quite simple too.

 You need to create a new Kotlin project and just add the
 `implementation(project("io.saagie.updatarium:core:{latest-version}"))`